codecreatede/go-ldap/README.md

 - configures and runs LDAP servers
 - writes and also allows for the update of the LDFI
+- assign the password to the user using the DN(distingushed name to authenticate in the server)
 ```
 [gauravsablok@ultramarine]~/Desktop/codecreatede/golang/golang-ldap% \
 go run main.go -h